 The Two-year MARC Training Plan for juniors and seniors is summarized in Table 1.
 Each year, six UR STEM students will be accepted into the program.
-MARC – Hawaii includes 2 workshops, 4 semesters of course work specifically designed for MARC students, 4 semesters of mentored research, a course in responsible conduct in research (RCR), a summer research experience, as well as, meeting with MARC speakers, and participating in 2 national and several local meetings.
+MARC – Hawaii includes 2 workshops, 4 semesters of coursework designed explicitly for MARC students, 4 semesters of mentored research, a course in responsible conduct in research (RCR), a summer research experience, as well as, meeting with MARC speakers, and participating in 2 national and several local meetings.

 - U.S. Citizen or permanent resident